 Summary: Lose weight with coffee?
 Probably not.
-While coffee is a healthy drink, new studies show that coffee probably won’t help in weight loss.
+While coffee is a healthy drink, and research suggests it helps ward off type 2 diabetes in habitual drinkers, new studies suggest that coffee probably won’t help in weight loss.
+[This article first appeared on the website LongevityFacts.
+Author: Brady Hartman. ]

 People love to wake up each morning to the smell of hot coffee brewing.
 Coffee and the caffeine it contains are a great way to kick-start the day.
 About half of American adults drink coffee every day, drinking about 3 cups on average.